santuhazra1/EVA6/Phase 1/Session 5/README.md

-# Final Result: 99.4% accuracy in 8th epoch with less than 8k parameter.
+# Final Result: 99.4% accuracy with 6.5k parameter.

 ## Step 1 : 99.05% Test accuracy on MNIST with 11,604 parameters in 15 epochs